Do You Have a Money Disorder?

 Compulsive Buying: Compulsive buying is overspending on steroids.
 Compulsive shoppers are consumed by their money worries.
 They often learned, early in life, that the ritual of shopping provides a temporary escape from worry and anxiety.
-When they think about and anticipate the pleasure they will feel when they shop, dopamine, a "feel good" chemical, floods their brains-only to wear off quickly, leaving them craving another fix.

 Financial Infidelity: Telling "little green lies" about one's spending or finances to one's partner, like making purchases outside an agreed-upon budget or lying about the cost of a big-ticket item.
 Extreme examples might include taking out a second mortgage behind your partner's back or opening a secret bank account.

 Financial Enabling: Giving money to others whether you can afford it or not; giving when it is not in the other's long-term best interest; having trouble or finding it impossible to say no to requests for money; and/or even sacrificing one's own financial wellbeing for the sake of others.
 A common example is when parents support adult children who should be able to support themselves.
 Financial Enabling becomes increasingly common among family members in a down economy, when there is sense of guilt about less fortunate relatives.